Arthur Goldberg: Subsequent career

 Frustrated with the war in Vietnam, Goldberg resigned from the ambassadorship in 1968 and accepted a senior partnership with the New York law firm Paul, Weiss, Rifkind, Wharton & Garrison.
 Longing to return to the bench, Goldberg later claimed that he was Earl Warren's preference to succeed him when the chief justice announced his retirement in 1968, but President Johnson selected Abe Fortas instead.
 After Fortas's nomination was withdrawn in the face of Senate opposition, Johnson briefly considered naming Goldberg chief justice as a recess appointment before ruling out the idea.
 On 15 October 1969, Goldberg was a featured speaker at the Moratorium to End the War in Vietnam march.

 With the prospect of a return to the Supreme Court closed to him by the election of Richard Nixon, Goldberg contemplated a run for elected office.
-Initially considering a challenge to Charles Goodell's reelection to the United States Senate, he decided to run against New York Governor Nelson Rockefeller in 1970.
+Initially considering a challenge to Charles Goodell's reelection to the United States Senate, he decided to run against New York governor Nelson Rockefeller in 1970.
 Though the former justice initially polled well, his campaign was unsuccessful.
 Goldberg faced accusations of being a "carpetbagger" by the New York media and he faced a contested Democratic primary campaign against Howard J. Samuels.
 Although Goldberg won the Democratic primary, his poor skills as a campaigner and lack of knowledge about New York (while campaigning in Manhattan, he mistakenly claimed that he was in Brooklyn), coupled with Rockefeller's formidable advantages, resulted in a 700,000 vote margin of victory for the incumbent Republican.
 At one point in the campaign, Goldberg told a voter, who commented that he wished he was still on the Court "so do I, sometimes."
 Basil Paterson was his running mate as Lt.
 Governor.
-His son David later became Governor in 2008.
+Paterson's son, David, later became Governor in 2008.

-After his defeat, Goldberg returned to law practice in Washington, D.C., and served as President of the American Jewish Committee.
+After his defeat, Goldberg returned to law practice in Washington, D.C., and served as president of the American Jewish Committee.
 In 1972, Goldberg returned to the Supreme Court as a lawyer, representing Curt Flood in Flood v.
 Kuhn.
 His oral argument was referred to by one observer as "one of the worst arguments I'd ever heard – by one of the smartest men I've ever known..."
-Under President Jimmy Carter, Goldberg served as United States Ambassador to the Belgrade Conference on Human Rights in 1977, and was awarded the Presidential Medal of Freedom in 1978.
+Under President Jimmy Carter, Goldberg served as United States ambassador to the Belgrade Conference on Human Rights in 1977, and was awarded the Presidential Medal of Freedom in 1978.

 Goldberg was a member of the Council on Foreign Relations from 1966 until 1989.
-He was also a member of the from 1961 to 1962, but resigned when he was named to the Supreme Court.

 Goldberg died in 1990.
-As a former member of the U.S. Army he was buried at Arlington National Cemetery in Virginia.
+As a former member of the U.S. Army he is buried at Arlington National Cemetery in Virginia.